Homeland Security Track

-The Homeland Security track features 15-credits of online coursework that will prepare you for leadership roles preventing terrorism, reducing vulnerability in our communities, mitigating the threat of damage, and recovering from attacks and natural disasters.
-Students in this 30-credit program will also take 15 credits of criminal justice courses in a traditional classroom setting which will provide a balanced perspective on the study and practices of the criminal justice system with core competencies in areas including intelligence analysis, strategic planning, and comprehensive anti-terror strategies.
+Our Master of Arts in Criminal Justice with a track in Homeland Security features 15-credits of coursework that will prepare you for leadership roles preventing terrorism, reducing vulnerability in our communities, mitigating the threat of damage, and recovering from attacks and natural disasters.
+Students in this 30-credit program will also take 15 credits of criminal justice courses that will provide a balanced perspective on the study and practices of the criminal justice system with core competencies in areas including intelligence analysis, strategic planning, and comprehensive anti-terror strategies.

 Monmouth’s Homeland Security Track is a thoughtfully designed, results-oriented program that:

 - Was created by experts in homeland security